 It’s a bed sheet you see her wearing at her cocktail party.
 A scene was cut from the film in which Holly is taking a bath and has to improvise a gown on the spot.
 One more example that Audrey could look chic in just anything she threw on.
 At first I didn’t even realise it was a sheet she had on and she could have easily gotten away with that on the spur of the moment outfit if you ask me, but she soon changes into her short shift dress.

-The blue jeans, grey sweater and cloth around the head she’s wearing as she sings Moon River on the fire escape were also designed by Edith Head.
+The blue jeans, grey sweater and cloth around the head that Audrey is wearing as she sings Moon River on the fire escape were also designed by Edith Head.
 “The real girl comes alive in the blue jeans.
 Every woman is an actress in a Paris gown”, said Audrey.
 Holly Golightly’s true self does come to light in that sequence.
 And it is a look just as timeless as the little black dress.

 The double-breasted orange wool coat was much copied at the release of the film.
 The funnel neck coat was classic Givenchy, and Audrey wore similar versions in Charade (1963), How to Steal A Million (1966), and in her personal wardrobe.
 In the movie, the coat was matched with a salt-and-pepper patterned dress, fur hat, kitten heels and classic tote.
 In her book, Audrey Style, Pamela Keogh Clarke writes: “the Hepburn Givenchy partnership reached the apogee of refined elegance as Holly Golightly’s hangover chic caused a run on triple strand faux pearl necklaces, sleeveless dresses and oversized dark sunglasses that continues to this day.”